Is It Legal To Grow CBD (Hemp) Plants In The UK?

-Recently, many people have been questioning whether or not it is legal to grow your own plants for CBD, which plants are legal to grow and whether or not you can make your own CBD at home.
+Recently, many people have been questioning whether or not it is legal to grow their own hemp plants for CBD, which plants are legal to grow and whether or not you can make your own CBD at home.
 For that reason, we have compiled here a few of these questions, and hope to clear up any questions and doubts for you.

-- What are CBD Plants?
+- What are CBD/Hemp Plants?

 - Is it Legal to Grow Cannabis and Hemp Plants?